Technology Resources Overview

 ICERM provides thin clients in all offices as well as in the common areas for visitor use.
 The thin clients run a custom thin version of Linux and provide open access to a web browser, SSH terminal and printing capability.

-ICERM provides access to virtual Linux desktops to long-term visitors (those who are issued a Brown ID) via VERDE.
+ICERM provides access to virtual Linux desktops to long-term visitors (those who are issued a Brown ID) via Red Hat Virtualization.
 Virtual Machine access may be provided to short-term visitors as well on a case-by-case basis and with advance notice.
 For a list of currently installed applications please click the "Software" tab located above.

 Visitors are welcome to bring their own devices.
 ICERM provides wireless access as well as printing access.